Lumis Life

 This is the most urgent indicator and the one with the clearest fiduciary implications.

 A universal life policy that is projected to lapse within three to five years under current premium assumptions is at risk of becoming worthless.
-The client has paid premiums for years — possibly decades — and is about to lose both the coverage and the accumulated value.
+The client has paid premiums for years (possibly decades) and is about to lose both the coverage and the accumulated value.
 The cash surrender value, if any remains, may be a fraction of what the client has invested.

 Lapse is the worst possible outcome for the client.
 It generates zero value.
 A surrender at least returns the CSV.
 A settlement typically returns two to five times the CSV or more.